 Part-time billing is not automatically implemented when students advance register for one or two courses.
 Students must meet with an academic advisor in the Undergraduate Division to request approval; without this approval, they will be billed at the full-time rate.

-Financial aid for U.S. citizens and permanent residents is based on financial need, as determined by Student Financial Services (SFS).
+Financial aid for U.S. citizens and permanent residents is based on financial need, as determined by Student Registration & Financial Services (SFRS).
 Financial aid applications must be submitted annually.
 Financial assistance for international students is limited.

 In addition to need-based financial aid, there are a number of payment and credit options available to parents and students to help manage the cost of education.

-For further information on specific programs, application processes, payment and credit options, and links to outside scholarship searches, visit the SFS website at www.sfs.upenn.edu.
-Students may also contact SFS in person in the Franklin Building, First Floor, by phone at (215) 898-1988, or by email at email@example.com.
+For further information on specific programs, application processes, payment and credit options, and links to outside scholarship searches, visit srfs.upenn.edu.
+Students may also contact SFRS in person in the Franklin Building, First Floor, by phone at (215) 898-1988, or by email at firstname.lastname@example.org.